pplaissy/undo-redo/README.md

 # undo-redo
-How to code a drawing undo/redo feature.

-An undo/redo drawing feature from scratch, step by step and with a really cool and innovative bonus
+How to code an undo/redo feature from scratch, step by step and with a really cool and innovative bonus

 The principle is well known so there's no need to describe it.
 Let's just remember that we're in the special environment of an SVG editor here, and that undo/redo operations apply to to graphical entities, lines, circles, paths and so on.